Russtopia/bacillus/README.md

 ## Configuration

 bacill&mu;s, being a simple tool, has little configuration.
 Almost all is encapsulated in the tool's invocation command-line, and in the worker scripts themselves.
-Individual job configuration can be controlled by defining environment variables passed to each job within the invocation endpoint syntax.
+Individual job configuration can be controlled by defining environment variables, either statically as passed to each job within the tool invocation via endpoint arguments, or dynamically, via job parameters encoded within each job script, which are parsed at job launch to present a form that the user can fill in prior to each run (parameterized jobs).

 ## Structure